- The definition of conscience is a personal awareness of right and wrong that you use to guide your actions to do right.

 An example of conscience is the personal ethics that keep you from cheating on an exam.

-Origin: OFr < L conscientia, consciousness, moral sense < prp. of conscire < com-, with + scire, to know (see science): replacing ME inwit, knowledge within
+Origin: Old French ; from Classical Latin conscientia, consciousness, moral sense ; from present participle of conscire ; from com-, with plush scire, to know (see science): replacing Middle English inwit, knowledge within